Fetching latest release...

 • Dynamic Bold Vigor will incrementally do more damage the higher your HP is, up to the amount specified. (eg. you will only gain the maximum of 30% damage when you are at or close to 100% HP)

 • Dynamic Caged Vigor will incrementally do more damage the lower your HP is, up to the amount specified. (eg. you will only gain the maximum of 40% damage when you are at or close to 1HP).
-See the increment thesholds in the table b
+See the increment thresholds in the table below.

-Percent and HP values may differ between different Bold and Caged Vigor abilities.
+Percent and required HP values may differ between different Bold and Caged Vigor abilities.

 Companions